ChandlerSwift/www/content/projects/bus-tracker.md

 layout: project
 title: Tracking Duluth buses with an interactive light-up map
 IncludeSyntaxStyles: true
-excerpt: In which I design and build a 3x4 foot interactive map of Duluth (or
+summary: In which I design and build a 3x4 foot interactive map of Duluth (or
     at least the parts in which I regularly travel) to view bus locations
 date: 2019-12-09
 ---